 Although his home is northern Wisconsin, Steve is a well-traveled angler and has caught big muskies from the northern-most musky lake in Ontario to as far south as Kentucky.

-Steve is co-owner of the University of Esox Musky Schools and conducts seminars for sport shows and fishing clubs throughout the Midwest.
-Each year he serves as the master of ceremonies for the National Championship Musky Open, the largest musky tournament in the world.
+Steve is co-owner of the University of Esox Musky Schools.
+Each spring, he conducts seminars for sport shows and fishing clubs throughout the Midwest, and has presented more than 300 in his career.
+Every August he serves as the master of ceremonies for the National Championship Musky Open, the largest musky tournament in the world, which annually draws more than 1,300 anglers to Eagle River, Wisconsin.

-In 2018, Steve was the lead presenter at the first-ever college musky fishing course ever conducted.
-The class was part of the 50th anniversary celebration at Nicolet College in Rhinelander, Wisconsin.
+Since 2018, Steve has been the lead presenter at the first-ever college musky fishing course ever conducted, at Nicolet College in Rhinelander, Wisconsin.

-Steve has edited or contributed to 24 musky books and has produced five musky fishing DVDs.
+Steve has written, edited or contributed to 25 books about musky fishing, and written more than 500 magazine articles.
+He has produced five musky fishing DVDs.

-Steve’s fishing tactics have been featured in articles in In-Fisherman, Field & Stream, Outdoor Life, Bass Pro Shops Outdoor World, and Wisconsin Outdoor News magazines; and he was a featured guide in three books.
+Steve’s fishing tactics have been featured in articles in In-Fisherman, Field & Stream, Outdoor Life, Bass Pro Shops Outdoor World, and Wisconsin Outdoor News magazines.
 He is also a contributing writer to Wisconsin Outdoor News, providing vital musky information to the readers of the state’s largest outdoor publication.
 His articles and photographs have appeared in more than two dozen magazines and newspapers covering the outdoor sports.

 For 12 years, Steve was one of northern Wisconsin’s best-known musky guides.
 Though not a tournament angler, he has fished successfully in those he has entered, including a third place finish in the PMTT’s Invitational Championship at the conclusion of the one year he fished the trail.